jsong1004/convert-script-to-podcast/README.md

 - If so, please provide your bucket name (or let me know if you need help creating one), and I can generate the code changes for you!

 Let me know how you'd like to proceed!

+## Cloud Integration
+- All generated files are stored in Google Cloud Storage (GCS) with signed URLs for downloads.
+- Deployment-ready for Google Cloud Run.

+## Configuration
+- The maximum upload size is set to 1000 MB (1 GB) by default.
+You can adjust this in `app.py` via `MAX_CONTENT_LENGTH`.

+## Notable Enhancements
+- Multi-language support for all major features (English, Korean, and more).
+- Chunked audio transcription for long video/audio files.
+- User-friendly error handling and feedback.
+- Modern, responsive UI with clear navigation.